Ilcendare/Ilcendare/README.md

 ## 🚀 About Me
-My name is Mahmoud Sayed.\
+- My name is Mahmoud Sayed.
-I'm a Mechatronics Engineering graduate.\
+- I'm a Mechatronics Engineering graduate.
+- My goal is to be an Embedded Software Developer.

+# More about me 👋
+I graduated from the Higher Technological Institute in Egypt.\
-I'm working on Embedded Software Development.
+I'm currently working on C/C++ language projects and embedded system projects using STM32.\
+I'm looking forward to meet the people's expectation.\
+\
+\
+If you have any idea, or advise, just let me know.

 ## 🛠 Skills
-- Embedded C
+- Embedded C Programming
-- C++ language
+- C++ language Progromming
-- AVR Software developing
+- AVR Software development
-- STM32 (ARM Cortex-M) Software developing
+- STM32 (ARM Cortex-M) Software development
 - Communication Skills